Greece, lenders meet on working methods to start reforms, unblock aid

 "They will discuss working methods," one European official said.
 "They have to agree on how to get on with it and that's why this will not be a particularly long meeting -- they should wrap it up by tonight or tomorrow."

-Discussions on a concrete set of reforms that Athens would need to undertake to get the 7.2 billion euros (5.08 billion pounds) from various creditors outstanding under the bailout would only start in the next meetings, officials said.
+Discussions on a concrete set of reforms that Athens would need to undertake to get the 7.2 billion euros from various creditors outstanding under the bailout would only start in the next meetings, officials said.

 "These talks need to take forward the specification of the list of reform proposals envisaged by the Greek authorities in order to be able to reach an agreement at the latest by the end of April," Commission spokeswoman Mina Andreeva said.